How Does a Private Investment in Public Equity Work?

 Private Investment in Public Equity: Understanding the Basics

-As described by the Securities and Exchange Commission (SEC), a private investment in public equity offer or ‘PIPE deal’ is a type of investment transaction in which the buyer has agreed to purchase a significant number of restricted shares at a pre-agreed price.
+As described by the Securities and Exchange Commission (SEC), a private investment in public equity offer or ‘PIPE deal’ is a type of investment transaction in which the buyer has agreed to purchase a significant number of restricted new shares at a pre-agreed stock price.
 From there, the company that issued the securities will typically file something called a resale registration statement.

 Not Only Investors are Eligible to Participate